Joe-McCann/cs-241-hugo-notes/content/course/introToLogic/Sections/whenWillIUse.md

 #### Step 3: Use the Methods You Know

 Observe the problem and select a way of going about it with a certain technique.
-As you get more aquainted with certain fields, you'll learn different ways of proving things, which you can then add to your toolbox.
+As you get more acquainted with certain fields, you'll learn different ways of proving things, which you can then add to your toolbox.
 However, without fancy methods like those, direct proof, proof by contradiction, and induction will always be able to do the trick (with a little more effort).
 Leverage the things that you already know how to do and decide on a direction.

 Similarly, see if this problem appears familiar to one that you've already solved, cause in that case there is a high probability that you will be able to use a similar method.